How is Hodgkin disease diagnosed?

 Medical history and physical exam

-If the symptoms suggest you or your child might have Hodgkin disease, your doctor will want to get a thorough medical history, including information about symptoms, possible risk factors, family history, and other medical conditions.
+If symptoms suggest you or your child might have Hodgkin disease, your doctor will want to get a thorough medical history, including information about symptoms, possible risk factors, family history, and other medical conditions.

 The doctor also might order blood tests to look for signs of infection or other problems.
-If the doctor suspects that Hodgkin disease may be causing the symptoms, he or she will recommend a biopsy of the area.
+If the doctor suspects that Hodgkin disease might be causing the symptoms, he or she will recommend a biopsy of the area.

 Types of biopsies